vsrinivas/fuchsia/the-book/hub.md

 > A read-only file containing the koid of the realm’s job, in decimal ASCII
 > without padding or terminators.

+**\<realm id\>/svc**: realm’s services
+> Contains all the services which are available in this realm. ls command
+> will only show the services which were directly created in this realm.

 **\<realm id\>/r/**: child realm list
 > A read-only directory containing a list of child realms.